Arthur-Milchior/anki-restore-deleted-note/README.md

 somewhere.
 Anyway, if a note from your file has the same id than a card in your collection, then this card is not added, and an error message is written.

+This mean in particular that if you import twice the same file, you'll still have a single copy.

 ### Missing note type
 If you have deleted the note type, the note can't be